 The student resource area strives to support future educators working with children ages birth-8, in order to support GAEYC’s vision in which all young children have access to learning opportunities they need for healthy development, supported by early childhood educators who have the education, financial support, and the recognition of their community.

-Guidance for Early Childhood Care & Education Careers
+General Guidance for Early Childhood Care & Education Careers

 Does the idea of having a professional career in the field of working with children excite you?
 How do you know if the field of early childhood education is really meant for you?
 The following links present opportunities offered for students studying in the early childhood field and professional development tools offered by NAEYC:

 - A research-based professional development system that is available to all of Georgia’s early childhood educators to track their educational achievements, training and certification as they advance in their careers.